ttddee/Cascade/README.md

 ## Features

-- Node-based non-destructive editing workflow
+- Non-destructive node-based editing workflow
 - All image processing is done on the GPU
 - 32 bit linear color pipeline
-- Easy extensibility due to separation of processing pipeline from application logic
+- Support for the most common color spaces and file formats

 ## Shortcuts